 Italy Requires Silent Fireworks for Animals

 If you're a pet parent, there's probably a few days of the year you dread - like New Year's Eve or the Fourth of July.
 Fireworks wreak havoc on animals, especially dogs, with their sensitive hearing.
 Many even hurt themselves trying to escape or hide.
 They can bolt and risk getting lost, hit by cars and wind up in a shelter.
-Well, one town in Italy is taking a big step to reduce the fear of fireworks in their non-human population by making a new law that fireworks in their town must be silent as a way of reducing the stress that the loud noises cause to animals - not just pets, but wildlife too.
+Well, one town in Italy took a big step to reduce the fear of fireworks in their non-human population by making a law that fireworks in their town must be silent as a way of reducing the stress that the loud noises cause to animals-not just pets, but wildlife too.

-Dog's Owner Passes Away - Hospital Adopts Dog as Mascot
+Dog's Owner Passed Away - Hospital Adopted Dog as Mascot

-Three months ago a dog named Pirate and his owner arrived at a hospital in Argentina.
+A dog named Pirate and his owner arrived at a hospital in Argentina.
 The dog's owner went in for surgery and sadly passed away.
-Pirate never left the hospital and now roams the halls, hoping to meet again with his human and best friend.
-Hospital workers don't know the dog's real name, but they dubbed him Pirate because no matter how hard they try to keep the dog outside hospital walls, the pooch re-enters the health center and visits the last place he saw his owner alive, room 404.
-According to a local newspaper, when the pet owner died, the hospital's staff wanted the dog gone.
+Pirate never left the hospital and then roamed the halls, hoping to meet again with his human and best friend.
+Hospital workers didn't know the dog's real name, but they dubbed him Pirate because no matter how hard they tried to keep the dog outside hospital walls, the pooch re-entered the health center and visited the last place he saw his owner alive, room 404.
+When the pet owner died, the hospital's staff wanted the dog gone.
 However their feelings towards the pet changed when they realized how loyal the dog was.
-Now, Pirate is loved by all staff members and has been officially adopted as the hospital's mascot.
-Pirate now comes and goes as he pleases.
-No one really knows where to find Pirate during the day, but at night they can always find him comfortably sleeping outside room 404.
+Pirate was loved by all staff members and had been officially adopted as the hospital's mascot.
+Pirate came and went as he pleased.
+No one really knew where to find Pirate during the day, but at night they could always find him comfortably sleeping outside room 404.

 Listen to the entire Podcast of this show (#1208)